-The two-year Diploma in Technology Business Management allows you to specialize in one of three areas: dairy farming, equine, or agriculture.
+The two-year Diploma in Technology Business Management allows you to specialize in one of two areas: dairy farming or agriculture.
 You will receive a well-rounded business education with a focus on the specialty you choose so you’ll have mobility and flexibility in your career.

 For more information contact the program advisor Iona Green.